sebagarciad/algorithms-and-data-structures/rpn_calculator/README.md

 This project is a command-line calculator that evaluates mathematical expressions written in **reverse Polish notation (RPN)**, also known as **postfix notation**.

-It was developed as part of coursework for an Algorithms and Data Structures class at the University of Buenos Aires (UBA), where I study Software Engineering in the Faculty of Engineering (FIUBA).
+It was developed as part of coursework for an Algorithms and Data Structures course at the University of Buenos Aires (UBA), where I study Software Engineering in the Faculty of Engineering (FIUBA).

 ---